EtorojahOkon/VendCard/README.md

 # VendCard
 A dummy recharge card vending API

+To use
+Download and place in your server.
-To use simply send a curl GET request like "https://www.fussionhq.com/etoro/api/vendor.php?network=".$network."&amount=".$amount
+Simply send a curl GET request like "https://yoursite.com/api/vendor.php?network=".$network."&amount=".$amount

 $network represents the type of network eg MTN, AIRTEL, ETISALAT, GLO The $amount is the amount wanted in NGN eg 200.